 CMA incorporates as a nonprofit organization.

-CMA expands High School Awards program to include students graduating from all public high schools in the County.
+CMA expands High School Awards program to include students graduating from all public high schools in Milwaukee County.

 CMA’s newly re-named Milwaukee Civic Symphony Orchestra (formerly the Young People’s Orchestra) and the Milwaukee Civic Concert Band (formerly the Young People’s Symphonic Band) begin rehearsing in the Cooley Auditorium at the Milwaukee Vocational School (now MATC).

-Florentine Opera Company presents CMA with a bronze plaque in appreciation of its continuous and consistent efforts on behalf of music in the community.
+Florentine Opera Company celebrates its 16th anniversary and presents CMA with a bronze plaque as an expression of appreciation of its continuous and consistent efforts on behalf of music in the community.

 CMA presents its first Distinguished Citizen Award.